 Historic Design Review (HDR) is a permit process required for proposals that would change the exteriors of designated historic commercial, religious and residential structures.
 Most of these protected historic structures are found within the City's downtown National Historic Landmark District (NHLD) but others lie throughout the City.
-HDR is also required for Bed and Breakfast inns when making exterior changes and for other uses within the NHLD which require a conditional use permit.
 See PTMC, Chapter 17.30, Historic Preservation Code.
 Please note that in addition to a building permit for a re-roofing project, HDR is also required if the applicant does not choose from pre-selected roofing colors.
 Changes to windows also require HDR review; like for like replacements may be covered under ordinary repair and maintenance.
 See the City of Port Townsend PCD office for more information.